creativeprojects/resticprofile/docs/content/configuration/getting_started/_index.md

 resticprofile schedule
 ```

 Now your backup will run every day at 12:30.
+As simple as that!

 ## Inline help